Corporate Governance

 Director training

-For director training, we have established an environment that allows active participation in external seminars and training to promote acquisition of the necessary knowledge and understanding of roles and responsibilities.
+For Director training, we have established an environment that allows participation in internal and external seminars and training to promote acquisition of the necessary knowledge and understanding of roles and responsibilities.

 Audits